bushrangerlabs/canvas-ui/README.md

 ## ✨ Features

-- 🎨 **Visual Drag-and-Drop Editor** - Intuitive canvas-based layout system
+* Visual Drag-and-Drop Editor - Intuitive canvas-based layout system
-- 🧩 **27 Professional Widgets** - Buttons, gauges, sliders, charts, weather, and more
+* 27 Professional Widgets - Buttons, gauges, sliders, charts, weather, and more
+* Lovelace Card Widget - Embed you favorite Lovelace Card and now you can just drag and place it anywhere and even stack one on the other.
-- 🤖 **AI View Generator** - Create entire dashboards from natural language prompts
+* AI View Generator - Create entire dashboards from natural language prompts
-- 📱 **Kiosk Mode** - Full-screen display mode for wall panels and tablets
+* Kiosk Mode - Full-screen display mode for wall panels and tablets
-- 🎯 **Precision Tools** - Alignment, grouping, grid snapping, and guides
+* Precision Tools - Alignment, grouping, grid snapping, and guides
-- 🔗 **Entity Binding** - Real-time entity data integration
+* Entity Binding - Real-time entity data integration
-- 🎭 **Custom Icons** - 17,000+ icons from MDI, Font Awesome, and more
+* Custom Icons - 17,000+ icons from MDI, Font Awesome, and more
-- 💾 **View Management** - Export/import views as JSON for backup and sharing
+* View Management - Export/import views as JSON for backup and sharing
-- 🎛️ **Inspector Panel** - Comprehensive property editing with live preview
+* Inspector Panel - Comprehensive property editing with live preview

 Edit Mode:-